MilanVlaski/forestry/docs/To_do.md

 - [ ] SemanticsOf.SAFE_AND_REQUEST_CACHABLE on Condition and Species.
-- [x] Create homepage viewmodel which lists out the Forests.
-  - search tab
-  - [x] search -> searches by Forest + Inventory + Plot.
-Each is required. -> Triple dependent choices is not possible.
-Can be hacked with autocomplete maybe, but I would prefer not to.
-    - [x] allTreesInForest
-    - [x] allTreesOfInventory
-    - [x] allTreesInPlot
-    - [ ] allTreesCreatedByUser
-    - [ ] allTreesCreatedByArborist (filter by createdBy.role)
 - [ ] Local Postgres database tests, with Flyway.
   - I would personally have the schema get generated, and then copy it into Flyway.
 Seems a decent way to do it.
 - [ ] Recognize uniqueness exception with https://causeway.apache.org/refguide/3.3.0/applib/index/services/exceprecog/ExceptionRecognizer.html